H0n3y-To4st/Optimisation-algorithms/README.md

 # CS3CI_Cwk_2022
-# a comparison of artificial bee colony (ABC) and particle swarm optimisation (PSO)
+This project is a comparison of both the artificial bee colony (ABC) and particle swarm optimisation (PSO) algorithms.
-# in terms of how efficiently they can find the optimal route at the given problem
+To test their efficiency they are applied to find the most optimal route in a search space.
-# the problem of which is based on the "travelling saleman"
+The given problem is based on the "travelling saleman".